SingularityX-ai/penify-oapi-code-gen/README.md

-# API Code Generator
+# Open API Code Gen

-API Code Generator is a JavaScript library designed to convert OpenAPI schemas into various code examples.
+Openapi-code-gen is a JavaScript library designed to convert OpenAPI schemas into various code examples.
 This tool simplifies the process of generating client libraries in different programming languages based on your API documentation.

 ## Features